-Who are the officers charged over George Floyd's death?
+George Floyd: Federal civil rights trial of three ex-officers begins

 What was his role?

-Mr Lane, 37, was one of the first two officers called to reports of a counterfeit $20 bill.
+Mr Lane, 38, was one of the first two officers called to the shop reporting a counterfeit $20 bill.
 At the scene, he approached Mr Floyd's car, pointed his gun at him and handcuffed him.
-He later helped Mr Chauvin and Mr Kueng restrain Mr Floyd on the floor.
+He later allegedly held a struggling Mr Floyd's feet as Chauvin and Mr Kueng restrained him on the ground.

 What are the charges?